gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab1.md

 	1. If pid <= 0, which means it's an invalid pid in xv6 (xv6 has a pid > 0), your function should work as `wait(int*)`, which means it will return whenever a child process exits.
 	2. If pid > 0, but the process with `pid` isn't the child of current process, your function should return -1.
 	3. If pid > 0 and the process with `pid` is the child of current process, but the child process with `pid` isn't running, your funcion should return -1.
-	4. If pid > 0 and the process with `pid` is the child of current process, the child process is running at the same time, your function should wait until its status becomes `zombie`.
-Then, clean up the memory the child process is using (just like in `wait()`) and return the status of the child process.
+	4. If pid > 0 and the process with `pid` is the child of current process, the child process is running at the same time, your function should just do wait for this process with specified `pid`.
 3. `options`, we'd play something in the function for this options.
 The `options` in Linux kernel is complex and it defines many macro for different function (you can take a look from [here](https://linux.die.net/man/2/waitpid)).
 We don't need that complex `options`.
 Instead, we'd just use several values to change the operation of the function.
 	1. If `options == 0` just run as normal (do nothing extra).
 	2. If `options == 1`, use `printf()` (you may be curious about this `printf()`, this `printf()` is different from the one we used in normal program, this one is defined under the kernel space of xv6, even though they have the same function.) to output a line of `OPTIONS=1` and a new line character `\n`.
 Then your function should do nothing and return 0.